deanpeters/product-manager-prompts/prompts/Nightmares of Product Management Movie Title Generator Prompt.md

    7. **Aligns with Real PM Challenges**:
       - The nightmare should represent actual problems PMs face
-      - Solutions should be practical despite horror presentation
+      - Solutions should be practical despite the horror presentation

    8. **Vincent Price-Style Narration**:
       - Use subtle horror-host flourishes
-      - Maintain professional tone with elegant horror touches
+      - Maintain a professional tone with elegant horror touches

    9. **Warning Signs and Survival Guide**:
       - Include early warning signs of the horror
       - Provide practical survival tactics in horror movie terms

    10. **Clarity and Actionability**:
-       - Despite horror treatment, message must be clear
+       - Despite horror treatment, the message must be clear
        - Solutions must be implementable

 3. **Generate the Nightmare Movie and Provide Details**: